Robert Warzycha

-Warzycha had a long career in Europe, playing for teams in Poland, Hungary and England with Everton in the Premier League.
+A right winger, Warzycha had a long career in Europe, playing for teams in Poland, Hungary and England with Everton in the Premier League.
 He won two Polish Ekstraklasa titles and a Polish Super Cup with Górnik Zabrze.
-Warzycha was also a regular member of the Poland national football team throughout the late 1980s and early 1990s, amassing 47 caps.
+Warzycha was also a regular member of the Poland national team throughout the late 1980s and early 1990s, amassing 47 caps.

 He moved to the United States in 1996 and subsequently spent seven seasons in Major League Soccer with Columbus Crew.
 He later served as a coach for the team, serving as head coach for five seasons.

 Club career

 After beginning his career in his native Poland, Warzycha moved to England in March 1991 when Howard Kendall signed him for Everton in a £500,000 deal.
 He started well, scoring twice in his first eight games for Everton, and missing just five league games in the 1991–92.

-He was one of only thirteen players not from the British Isles to play on the opening weekend of the FA Premier League along with Jan Stejskal, Peter Schmeichel, Andrei Kanchelskis, Roland Nilsson, Eric Cantona, Hans Segers, John Jensen, Anders Limpar, Gunnar Halle, Craig Forrest, Michel Vonk and Ronnie Rosenthal and was also the first player from mainland Europe to score in the Premier League.
-His goal was the only one scored by a Polish player in the competition until Marcin Wasilewski scored in January 2015, 22 years later.
+He was one of only thirteen players not from the British Isles to play on the opening weekend of the FA Premier League along with Jan Stejskal, Peter Schmeichel, Andrei Kanchelskis, Roland Nilsson, Eric Cantona, Hans Segers, John Jensen, Anders Limpar, Gunnar Halle, Craig Forrest, Michel Vonk and Ronnie Rosenthal and was also the first player from mainland Europe to score in the Premier League, finding the net in Everton's second Premier League game - a 3–0 away win over Manchester United.
+His goal was the only one scored by a Polish player in the competition until Marcin Wasilewski scored in January 2015, more than 22 years later.

 His goal against Manchester United in a 3–0 win at Old Trafford proved to be his last goal for Everton.
-He fell out of favour later that season and played just seven times in the 1993–94 season, and was clearly not part of new manager Mike Walker's plans.
+He fell out of favour later that season and played just seven times in the 1993–94 season, and was clearly not part of new manager Mike Walker's plans when he arrived at Goodison Park in January 1994 following the resignation of Howard Kendall.
 He went to Hungary at the end of the season to sign for Pécsi Mecsek.
 A year later, he was sold to Kispest Honvéd FC of Hungary.

 In 1996, he joined Columbus Crew for the Major League Soccer's inaugural year.
 Warzycha became a staple in the lineup for five seasons, and then a bit player in his final two, as he battled injuries.
 He retired as the Crew's all-time assist leader with 61 and also scored 19 goals in MLS league play.
 During his playing days in Columbus, Warzycha was known as "The Polish Rifle," in part because of his accuracy from free kicks.
-On 25 March 2000 Warzycha scored the first-ever regular-season "Golden Goal" in Major League Soccer history to defeat the San Jose Earthquakes 2–1.
+On 25 March 2000, Warzycha scored the first-ever regular-season "Golden Goal" in Major League Soccer history to defeat the San Jose Earthquakes 2–1.
 He played two more years for Columbus Crew before retiring from playing in 2002 at the age of 39.